badgateway/ketting-wiki/Hypermedia.md

 the same.

 Perhaps you want to link to another Hypermedia API that also uses links, but a different format.
-Ketting abstracts this away, and all you need to kow as a user is that they use one of the supported hypermedia formats.
+Ketting abstracts this away, and all you need to know as a user is that they use one of the supported hypermedia formats.

 State and links